CartoDB/web-sdk/docs/guides/04-dataviews-widgets.md

 });
 ```

-### Widgets

 You use the dataviews for performing calculations on the data sources.
 Once you have defined the dataview, a logical next step is showing the result to the user.
-You can use your own user interface component but the Web SDK provides ready to use Airship components that can be connected easily to your dataviews.
+The Web SDK provides ready to use Airship widgets, described in the next section, that can be connected easily to your dataviews.
+In this case, we are going to add a simple user interface for showing the results from the category dataview defined above.

-In order to add these widgets to your application, the first step is adding the Airship web components to your HTML markup.
-You can go to the Airship [reference](https://carto.com/developers/airship/reference/) to know more about this library.

 We are going to create a slightly more complex layout taking advantage of Airship components.
 We are going to create a left sidebar for containing our widgets.
-We will start just adding a Formula widget (`as-formula-widget`).
+We will start just adding a section for holding some information from the dataview.
 This is the HTML structure for the layout.

 ```html
 <body class="as-app-body as-app">